Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

 \subsubsection{Image Translation Training}

-We prepared a multi-modality dataset with over 150k un-identified images from the database of the Jacobs Retina Center at UCSD.
+We prepared a multi-modality database with over 150k de-identified images from the database of the Jacobs Retina Center at UCSD.
 However, in our previous numerous attempts we found it very difficult and time-consuming to tune the training of the image translation network (regardless of the methods) for a large dataset.
-Therefore, in this work, we use a 4k images (2k CF, 500 FA, FAF, MC, IR/NIR, respectively) dataset from the larger 150k database.
+Therefore, in this work, we use a 4k-image (2k CF, 500 FA, FAF, MC, IR/NIR, respectively) dataset from the larger 150k database.
 Each image has a resolution of 768 $\times$ 768.
 All the CF images are from the 30-degree (field-of-view) Topcon camera and all the IR/NIR images are from the Heidelberg camera.
-For FA, FAF and MC, 250 images are from Heidelberg camera.
-For Optos camera, the original images are ultra-wide-filed 135-degree images, which are out of the scope of this work (will be dicussed in \cref{ssec:limitations}).
-Therefore, we crop random regions from the center area of the retina to get 30-40-degree conventional field-of-view images and apply a commonly-used circular mask (\cref{fig:masks}(a)).
-In the dataset, there are 250 cropped and masked Optos image for FA, MC, FAF modalities, respectively.
+For FA, FAF and MC, 250 images are from the Heidelberg camera.
+For the Optos camera, we crop random regions from the original 135 degrees to get 30-40-degree conventional field-of-view images (so that the image size is the same as the other modalities) and apply a commonly used circular mask (\cref{fig:masks}(a)).
+In the dataset, there are 250 cropped and masked Optos images for FA, MC, FAF modalities, respectively.